Athlee/OnboardingKit/README.md

 # OnboardingKit
-`OnboardingKit` is simple and interactive framework for making iOS onboarding experience easy and fun!
+`OnboardingKit` is a simple and interactive framework for making iOS onboarding experience easy and fun!

-# Installtion
+# Installation
 ### CocoaPods

 `OnboardingKit` is available for installation using the [CocoaPods](https://cocoapods.org).